Saurav-44/simple-blog-app/README.md

 - 🧵 Users can comment on posts
 - 🔍 Search posts by title
 - 🛠️ Modular structure using controller-service-repository layers
-- 🛡️ CORS configured and global exception handling
+- 🛡️ CORS protection and global exception handling

 ## 🛠️ Tech Stack